-Unified State Plan assures that:
+Unified St tate Plan assures that: ------------ ----------- --------- -------

-The state has established a policy identifying circumstances that may present a conflict of interest for a State Board or local board member, or the entity or class of officials that the member represents, and procedures to resolve such conflicts.

-Documentation/Comments: Guidance is provided by the State Ethics Law; HRS 84-14 (a) which includes board members

-The state has established a policy to provide to the public (including individuals with disabilities) access to meetings of State Boards and local boards, and information regarding activities of State Boards and local boards, such as data on board membership and minutes.

-Documentation/Comments: Guidance is provided by the State's Sunshine Law: http://oip.hawaii.gov/wp-content/uploads/2013/04/June-2015-Sunshine-GUIDE-pdf.pdf

-The lead State agencies with optimal policy-making authority and responsibility for the administration of core programs reviewed and commented on the appropriate operational planning elements of the Unified State Plan, and approved the elements as serving the needs of the populations served by such programs.
+1 The state has established a policy identifying circumstances that may present a conflict of interest for a State Board or local board member, or the entity or class of officials that the member represents, and procedures to resolve such conflicts.
+Doc cumentation/Comments: Guidance is provided by the State Ethics Law; HRS 84-14 (a) which incl udes board members 2 The state has established a policy to provide to the public (including individuals with disabilities) access to meetings of State Boards and local boards, and information regarding activities of State Boards and local boards, such as data on board membership and minutes.
+Doc Documentation/Comments: Guidance is provided by the State's Sunshine Law: http ://oip.hawaii.gov/wp-content/uploads/2013/04/June-2015-Sunshine-GUIDE-pdf.pdf 3 The lead State agencies with optimal policy-making authority and responsibility for the administration of core programs reviewed and commented on the appropriate operational planning elements of the Unified State Plan, and approved the elements as serving the needs of the populations served by such programs.